What to Eat to Stay Mentally Sharp with Age

 Read on to learn more about specific mental capacities and associated nutrients.

 Many neurotransmitters are derived from amino acids, which are made by the human body or consumed from the diet.
-Serotonin (aka one of the neurotransmitters in your brain that helps your brain signal happiness, among other things) production, for example, is largely dependent on brain concentrations of its precursor amino acid L-tryptophan, which is dependant on diet.
+Serotonin1 (aka one of the neurotransmitters in your brain that helps your brain signal happiness, among other things) production, for example, is largely dependent on brain concentrations of its precursor amino acid L-tryptophan, which is dependant on diet.

-Catecholamines, including norepinephrine and dopamine (neurotransmitters that help your brain signal pleasure), are important neuromodulators in the central nervous system, and are synthesized from precursor amino acid L-tyrosine.
+Catecholamines, including norepinephrine and dopamine (neurotransmitters that help your brain signal pleasure), are important neuromodulators in the central nervous system and are synthesized from precursor amino acid L-tyrosine.

 Additionally, acetylcholine is synthesized from the vitamin choline.
 Acetylcholine is an important neurotransmitter released by nerve cells to send signals to other cells, which is important for cell communication and overall health.